 workshop_start_emr

-and click Confirm.On the configuration tab of the workflow, drag Batch Synchronization to the canvas.
-In the Create Node dialog box, set the Node Name parameter to
+and click Confirm.On the configuration tab of the workflow, drag Batch Synchronization to the canvas twice.
+In the Create Node dialog box, separately set the Node Name parameter to

 ods_user_info_d_2oss_emr

-to separately create two batch synchronization nodes and click Confirm.
-The nodes are used to synchronize the basic user information stored in MySQL and user website access logs stored in HttpFile to the created OSS bucket.On the configuration tab of the workflow, drag EMR Hive to the canvas.
-In the Create Node dialog box, set the Node Name parameter to
+to create two batch synchronization nodes and click Confirm.
+The two nodes are separately used to synchronize the basic user information stored in MySQL and user website access logs stored in HttpFile to the created OSS bucket.On the configuration tab of the workflow, drag EMR Hive to the canvas twice.
+In the Create Node dialog box, separately set the Node Name parameter to

 ods_user_info_d_emr

-to separately create two EMR Hive nodes and click OK.
-The nodes are used to synchronize the data in the OSS bucket to the Hive table.
+to create two EMR Hive nodes and click Confirm.
+The two nodes are used to synchronize the data in the OSS bucket to the Hive table.

 The following table describes the node names that are used in this tutorial and the functionalities of the nodes.